Michael Hardy and Ben Martin: Why choose Engineering?

 What was your perception of Engineering prior to studying vs. now as a student in the field?

-Michael: When I was in high school, I thought that engineering was just.
-Exactly the same; buildings, tunnels, roads, bridges.
-I didn't even know that chemical engineering existed.
-Software engineering existed, but I'm glad that I found out because I managed to find software engineering which has been really good fun for me.
+Michael: When I was in high school, I thought that engineering was just buildings, tunnels, roads, bridges.
+I didn't even know that chemical engineering existed, and that software engineering existed, but I'm glad that I found out because I managed to find Software Engineering which has been really good fun for me.

 What would you say to high school students who might be considering studying Engineering?